rihemebh/Algorithms-And-DataStructure/README.md

 # Algorithms and DataStructure

+[Still working on it and open to any contribution]

 ## Algorithms
 ### What is an Algorithm ?
 If you are new in this field I advise you to check this article to better understand what is algorithms and the algorithmic thinking.